Buying an Existing Log Home?

 First, you must remain objective.
 Your subjective feelings toward the home can distract you from seeing the truth.
 While the beautiful charm of a time past can be captivating, you know feelings can fade.
 It would be best if you looked at the facts.

 Congratulations!
-So that you know, you have made the wise decision to do your homework.
+Just so you know, you have made the wise decision to do your homework.
 Fact.
 It is essential not to overlook the cons, such as:

 • ongoing exterior/interior maintenance and repair costs,